Rathdown School: 21st century

+Rathdown was the first school in Ireland where pupils used iPads in class.

-In 2022 the school announced that it would be becoming co-educational, and would accept boys into the junior school from September 2022, and into the senior school from September 2023, and these changes proceeded on schedule, with around one third of first years in 2023 being boys.
+In 2022, the school announced that it would be becoming co-educational, and would accept boys into the junior school from September 2022, and into the senior school from September 2023, and these changes proceeded on schedule, with around one third of first years in 2023 being boys.

 Governance

 The school is owned by a charitable trust, Rathdown School Trust, which is led by a board of governors (who are also the charity's trustees).
 Its operations are overseen by a board of management, composed of four governors, two parents and two teachers, with the school head attending.
 Both boards delegate day-to-day leadership to the head of school.